Mikoyan-Gurevich MiG-3: Production

 The NKAP (Narodnyy komissariat aviatsionnoy promyshlennosti—People's Commission of the Aircraft Industry) announced its 1941 production plan on 9 December 1940.
 Zavod Nr.
 1 in Moscow-Chodinka would be required to build a total of 3,500 in 1941.
 Zavod Nr.
 43 in Kiev would begin construction of the MiG-3 and complete one hundred aircraft by the end of the year and Zavod Nr.
 21 in Gor'kiy would start to plan construction of an upgraded version of the MiG-3, although this last program was canceled shortly afterwards.
 140 were delivered in January 1941 and Zavod Nr.
 1 was on pace to exceed its quota with 496 delivered in July, 562 in August and 450 in September.
 In October the German advance on Moscow forced the Zavod Nr.
 1, and its OKO, to evacuate to Kuybyshev where production resumed under unsuitable conditions.
 However, shortly afterwards, Stalin sent a telegram to the directors of the plants building the Ilyushin Il-2 and the MiG-3 demanding more Il-2 production, resulting in MiG-3 production being terminated in favor of the Il-2, with a final thirty aircraft built in 1942 from spares.
 An additional factor in cancellation of the MiG-3 was that its Mikulin AM-35A engine was closely related to the Il-2's AM-38 allowing production to be quickly switched from one to the other.

 MiG-3 production at Zavod Nr.
-1 had already been planned to be reduced from a NKAP order of 27 August that required the factory to produce 420 fighters in September, declining to 100 in December with Il-2 production ramping up to 250 in December while the former aircraft repair plant at Khodynka Aerodrome was to be transferred to the NKAP, redesignated as Zavod Nr.
+1 had already been planned to be reduced from a NKAP order of 27 August that required the factory to produce 420 fighters in September, declining to 100 in December with Il-2 production ramping up to 250 in December while the former aircraft repair plant at Khodynka Aerodrome (Moscow) was to be transferred to the NKAP, redesignated as Zavod Nr.
 165, and begin production of MiG-3s.
 The German advance disrupted these plans for Zavod 165 and it never produced a single MiG-3.